 Persons with Disabilities

 The government did not enact programs to ensure access to buildings, information, and communications.
-No information was available on whether any children with disabilities attended school during the year.
-The Ministry of Labor’s Labor Inspectorate has responsibility for protecting children with disabilities.
+The Ministry of Labor, of Employment and Social Protection’s Labor Inspectorate has responsibility for protecting children with disabilities.

 Violence by unidentified persons, bandits, and other armed groups against the Mbororo, primarily nomadic pastoralists, was a problem.
 Their cattle wealth made them attractive targets, and they continued to suffer disproportionately from civil disorder in the North.
 Additionally, since many citizens viewed them as inherently foreign due to their transnational migratory patterns, the Mbororo faced occasional discrimination with regard to government services and protections.
 In recent years the Mbororo began arming themselves against attacks from farmers who objected to the presence of the Mbororo’s grazing cattle.
 Several of the resulting altercations resulted in deaths.